 A Technical Scan consists of one or more technical expressions (i.e., signals).
 These expressions can be joined together with logical “ANDs” and/or “ORs” to form more complex expressions.
 Ultimately these expressions are tested against every single ticker symbol in our database automatically to find ticker symbols that meet that criteria.

-For example, if you are looking for all the symbols in our database that have a current closing price between $5 and $6, you would use our Scanning Workbench to create scan criteria that looks like this:
+For example, if you are looking for all the symbols in our database that have a current closing price between $5 and $6, you would use our Scanning Workbench to create scan criteria that look like this:

 [close > 5] and [close < 6]

 You'd then run that scan and our Scan Engine would evaluate that criteria for every ticker symbol in our database.
 If the symbol had a current “close” value of (for instance) 3.50, it would “fail” the scan and be ignored.
 If it had a close value of $5.25, it would “pass” the scan and then be added to the results.